cadinu/CADINU/README.md

   6% of all supplies in the developer’s wallet burned in the last step.
   Any money left in the developer’s wallet will be used for marketing and, subsequent airdrops.
 Transactions Fee :
-1% of each transaction will be burnt. 🔥
+1% is sent to the burned address automatically.
-3% of each transaction will be distributed among holders. 🎁🎁🎁 6% of each transaction will be sent to the DEV wallet for developing and marketing activities.🚀🚀🚀🚀🚀🚀
+3% is distributed among the holders.

-100% community-driven no rug-pull is possible. #CADINU join us on our journey safely to create a better world.
+6% for marketing and development